pierceedwards/post-install-config/README.md

 </p>
 <p>
-Add any user that may need to log into the system and assign passwords and username
+Now we can add any user that may need to log into the system and assign them passwords and usernames
 </p>
 <br />